Dr Adam Taylor shares what the British Council panel reviewers look for in applications to the Newton Fund

-The Newton fund is all about bringing scientists together from 16 partner countries to work with UK counterparts, and build collaborative projects that promote the economic development and social welfare of the partner countries.
-It is managed by the UK’s Department of Business, Innovation and Skills, and delivered through 15 UK delivery partners, including the British Council.
+The Newton Fund is all about bringing scientists together from partner countries to work with UK counterparts, and build collaborative projects that promote the economic development and social welfare of the partner countries.
+It is managed by the UK’s Department of Business, Energy and Industrial Strategy and delivered through 15 UK delivery partners, including the British Council.

 Whether you’re a PhD student looking to add a collaborative/overseaes aspect to your project, an early career researcher looking to build a collaborative network, or an experienced researcher wanting to collaborate and exchange knowledge with other like-minded scientists; the Newton Fund has a strand for you to apply to.

 What are the reviewers looking for?

 It varies, however there are some common themes that appear throughout which I will attempt to summarise here.

 Who benefits from the project?
 Is it relevant to economic development and social welfare?